-- Capital goods are not included: due to the long lifetime of plant and equipment used in the product manufacture, the emissions are likely to be negligible, and are also difficult to determine and allocate to a functional unit relative to their likely significance. - Franchise and distributor store premises are not included: these premises are independently operated and emissions resulting from their operations are not fully attributable to the scope of certification. - Some emission sources have been excluded as they are of low environmental significance or outside of operational control.
+- Capital goods are not included: due to the long lifetime of plant and equipment used in the product manufacture, the emissions are likely to be negligible, and are also difficult to determine and allocate to a functional unit relative to their likely significance. - Some emission sources have been excluded as they are of low environmental significance or outside of operational control.
 This can include items such as employee travel to and from work (separate from company vehicles), and minor use of in plant materials such as welding gases.